 –One of the first things “Bad Buddy” viewers comment about is the great acting and chemistry of the two male leads, Ohm and Nanon.
 Just say it’s astrophysical.
 The higher-quality of storyline, filming and direction, original sound track, and pacing are also singled out for note.
 All and more are clear in Episode 5’s lead-up to the roof-top scene, where in the language of Asian dramas Ohm confesses his feelings and they kiss.

 –That last sentence in no way conveys the intensity of what we viewers actually saw and what that embrace conveyed.
 There is something very fitting in the reset being triggered the moment Ohm utters a mai (“no”) unlike any before.

-One convention of many BLs has been that these be straight actors kissing according to a storyline written by a female author for a largely female audience–where the kiss would more often be two sets of closed lips compressed momentarily together.
+One convention of many BLs has been that these be straight actors kissing according to a storyline written by a female author for a largely female audience–where the kiss would more often be two sets of closed lips compressed together.
 Not so in “Bad Buddy”!
-(See for yourselves in the link for last segment of Episode 5 below.)

 Other BL conventions have been bumped out of the way by “Bad Buddy.”
-Most invidious to international viewers has been the question of “who’s the top, who’s the bottom?” or husband/wifey in the relationship.
+Most invidious to international viewers has been the question of “who’s the top, who’s the bottom?” or “who’s wifey” in the relationship.
 “Bad Buddy” makes it clear the protagonists see themselves as boyfriends.
 Nor is there the usual, “He’s the only guy I’d ever love.”
-Nor are the females cyphers funny or incidental as is so often the case.
+Nor are the females cyphers funny or incidental as has so often been the case.

 I could go on about why I’m such a fan, but suffice it to say: At the time of writing, many of the viewers of this series agree they are witnessing what they take to be a bigger reset of cultural conventions at least in the BL industry.